Here are the top 10 modern design products for home that I like and recommend.

 6. Block Lamp by Harri Koskinen designed for Design House Stockholm ($129) is one of the newest products in this line up.
 Harri Koskinen designed the Block Lamp in 1996 and it’s been a design classic ever since winning several design awards.
 The lamp that looks like a light bulb inside a chunk of ice is a design object and a functional lamp that doesn’t just light up your room, but also your smile.

 7. Unikko print designed by Maija Isola for Marimekko in 1964 is one of the most copied prints of our times.
 The cheerful poppy print comes in several colors, but the original red and white still reminds the most popular.
 The print is utilized in hundreds of different products over the years.
-One of my favorites is the coin purses, which are made from the left over fabric when other products are produced.
+Some of my favorites are the coin purse, which are made from the left over fabric when other products are produced.
 Another true icon of sustainable design.
+See more Unikko products.

 8. Lempi glasses by Matti Klenell for Iittala (starting $32 for set of two) is a new product for 2012, and bound to be a design classic used for years to come.
 It took years of designing to create a beautiful glass that is multifunctional in a way that it can be used in everyday use for milk and water, but also for wine in special occasions, and on the top of that you can stack for easy storage even in smaller kitchens.
 This is my use-everyday-for-everything glass.